 - Issuing and receiving invoices to customers and suppliers.

 - Adapted data model: registration number, chassis number, driver...

 - Association of vehicles on each invoice.

 - Checking of relevant documentation against invoices (orders, contracts, etc.).

 So the answer to whether it is better to buy outright or rent or lease is up to each individual and their lifestyle and consumption.
-What we do want to point out from easyap is that these financing models are of great help to certain companies.
+What we would like to point out from easyap is that these financing models are of great help to certain companies.
 Companies, for example, where there are a lot of business expenses linked to transport.
 As these are paid in monthly instalments, it allows the financial managers to account for all employee expenses much better. all employee expenses much better.
 And if these managers use optimised services such as easyap's, everything becomes even simpler, faster and more secure.